 We are closely monitoring developments around COVID-19 and are following guidelines provided by government agencies in safeguarding the health and well-being of our guests, campers, staff, and volunteers.
 It is a very fluid situation in which we must be flexible adapting to new restrictions and recommendations.

-While we will make every effort to mitigate risks, each family will have to determine if camp is right for their child this summer.
+While we are making every effort to mitigate risks, each family will have to determine if the camp community is right for their family during this season.
 We do not want to encourage anyone with underlying conditions or weakened immune systems to expose themselves to these risks.

 This is a complex situation and evolving daily.
-We recognize that we must put the safety of our campers and staff first, and that we need expert scientific guidance to help drive the decision-making process.
-We are reviewing all federal, state, and local recommendations and will notify families of any changes, delays, or cancellations.
-Program Directors are recruiting volunteers, developing lesson plans and planning life changing worship services.
-Camp Staff are preparing the grounds, reviewing camp protocols in the areas of health and safety, and preparing recreation equipment.
-Everyone is doing their part to impact the lives of kids.
+We recognize that we must put the safety of our guests and staff first, and that we need expert scientific guidance to help drive the decision-making process.
+We are reviewing all federal, state, and local recommendations and will notify guests of any changes, delays, or cancellations.

 We are making every effort to review and continue our policies intended to ensure the health and safety of our guests.

-We will provide a list of our precautions and operations that will include how/when we disinfect and sanitize all surfaces on the property while guests/campers are here as well as when they leave.
+This link provides our precautions and operations that includes how/when we disinfect and sanitize all surfaces on the property while guests/campers are here as well as when they leave.